aliasctl/aliasctl/README.md

 ## License

-AliasCtl is licensed under the MIT License.
+aliasctl is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact